-Brian Burnett has been an art instructor at the Toronto School of Art since 1991.
-In addition, Burnett served as the school’s Director from 2000 to 2004 and has been a member of the Faculty Steering Committee since 1992.
+Brian Burnett has been an art instructor at the Toronto School of Art since 1991 and a Fine Arts Faculty member at Centennial College since 2005.
+He served as TSA's Director from 2000 to 2004, was on TSA's Board of Governors and has been a member of the Faculty Steering Committee since 1992.

 |Basic Painting Techniques||Absolute Beginners||View|